Botany: Plant ecology

-The nodules of Medicago italica contain the nitrogen fixing bacterium Sinorhizobium meliloti.
+The nodules of Medicago italica contain the nitrogen-fixing bacterium Ensifer meliloti.
 The plant provides the bacteria with nutrients and an anaerobic environment, and the bacteria fix nitrogen for the plant.

 Plant ecology is the science of the functional relationships between plants and their habitats – the environments where they complete their life cycles.
 Plant ecologists study the composition of local and regional floras, their biodiversity, genetic diversity and fitness, the adaptation of plants to their environment, and their competitive or mutualistic interactions with other species.
 Some ecologists even rely on empirical data from indigenous people that is gathered by ethnobotanists.
-This information can relay a great deal of information on how the land once was thousands of years ago and how it has changed over that time.
+This information can relay a great deal of information on how the land once was, thousands of years ago, and how it has changed over that time.
 The goals of plant ecology are to understand the causes of their distribution patterns, productivity, environmental impact, evolution, and responses to environmental change.

 Plants depend on certain edaphic (soil) and climatic factors in their environment but can modify these factors too.
 For example, they can change their environment's albedo, increase runoff interception, stabilise mineral soils and develop their organic content, and affect local temperature.
 Plants compete with other organisms in their ecosystem for resources.
 They interact with their neighbours at a variety of spatial scales in groups, populations and communities that collectively constitute vegetation.
 Regions with characteristic vegetation types and dominant plants as well as similar abiotic and biotic factors, climate, and geography make up biomes like tundra or tropical rainforest.

-Herbivores eat plants, but plants can defend themselves and some species are parasitic or even carnivorous.
+Herbivores eat plants, but plants can defend themselves, and some species are parasitic or even carnivorous.
 Other organisms form mutually beneficial relationships with plants.
-For example, mycorrhizal fungi and rhizobia provide plants with nutrients in exchange for food, ants are recruited by ant plants to provide protection, honey bees, bats and other animals pollinate flowers and humans and other animals act as dispersal vectors to spread spores and seeds.
+For example, mycorrhizal fungi and rhizobia provide plants with nutrients in exchange for food; ants are recruited by ant plants to provide protection; honey bees, bats and other animals pollinate flowers; and humans and other animals act as dispersal vectors to spread spores and seeds.